Birthgasm

-A birthgasm is a female orgasm that occurs during childbirth.
+A birthgasm is a female orgasm that reportedly occurs during childbirth.
 This is sometimes referred to as an "orgasmic childbirth."
 Some women use sexual stimulation to ease contractions, instead of anesthesia.
-More than 85% of midwives surveyed by Postel (2013) stated that a sexually pleasurable birth experience was possible, and 69% stated they had observed such a case.
+Although there is no scientific data available to confirm the validity of the existence of this form of orgasm, more than 85% of midwives surveyed by Postel (2013) stated that a sexually pleasurable birth experience was possible, and 69% stated they had observed such a case.